-- Ken Tran and Jason Nezvadovitz are in the Mechanical and Aerospace Engineering Dept. - Ralph Leyva, Daniel Dugger, Jacob Panikulam, Matthew Griessler, and Forrest Voight are in the Electrical and Computer Engineering Dept. - David Soto Santiago is in the Computer and Information Science and Engineering Dept. - Eric M. Schwartz is the Director of the Machine Intelligence Lab (MIL).
+- Ken Tran and Jason Nezvadovitz are in the Mechanical and Aerospace Engineering (MAE) Department. - Daniel Dugger is in the Electrical and Computer Engineering (ECE) Department. - David Soto Santiago is in the Computer and Information Science and Engineering (CISE) Department.

-Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility, July 25th through July 31st, 2016.
-The eighth generation SubjuGator AUV has the capabilities to meet and exceed the challenges of the competition.
-With a light-weight carbon fiber framework and high-power vectored thruster configuration, SubjuGator 8 has the speed and maneuverability necessary to accomplish the competition's numerous tasks within the allotted time.
-It uses specialized mechanisms driven by a general purpose pneumatics system to carry out this year's manipulation tasks, and can be easily adapted to new tasks in the future.
-An overview of the current technologies integrated into SubjuGator 8 is presented in the following sections.
-II.
-HARDWARE DESIGN A major feature of SubjuGator 8 is the ability to sustain operation after a failure has occurred, where the failure can be of mechanical, electrical, or software origin.
-To achieve this goal, the vehicle is designed so that during a subsystem failure, the vehicle as a whole is still capable of completing a task, or at the very least, safely returning to a recovery point to be removed from the environment.
-As an example, the redundant eight thruster design allows for the vehicle to maintain full six degrees of freedom control in the event that on-board software detects a thruster failure.
-The submarine can continue to function with full motion capacities even if both a vertical and nonvertical thruster fails.
+1All authors are part of the Machine Intelligence Laboratory (MIL, www.mil.ufl.edu) at the University of Florida, Gainesville, FL 32611, USA.

+[•] Eric M. Schwartz is the Director of MIL, an affiliate faculty member of the Center for Intelligent Machines and Robotics (CIMAR), and an ECE faculty member.

+capacities even if both a vertical and non-vertical thruster fails.

 Design for fault tolerance also motivates a modular system structure, with each module performing specific tasks while communicating with other modules via TIA-485 (formerly known as RS-485) systems.
 Modules are each encapsulated in their own pressure vessel.
 Each pressure vessel is designed to meet the desired shallow water depth rating of 150 ft (~46 m).
 To achieve this constraint, the pressure vessels are manufactured from 1/8th in thick 6061-T6 aluminum alloy that is hard-anodized for electrical insulation and corrosion resistance.
-Additionally, every vessel is reliably sealed with precision-machined endcaps, each using two-barrel oring seals.
+Additionally, every vessel is reliably sealed with precisionmachined endcaps, each using two-barrel o-ring seals.
 Figure 1 shows the layout of the various modules.
 Interconnections between modules are made using wet-mateable connectors, allowing for easy addition or removal in the work environment.
-The current configuration of SubjuGator 8 has the following design parameters: - Dry Weight: 85 lbf (trimmed with foam to be 1% positively buoyant in water) - Dimensions: 15 in x 22 in x 22 in - Maximum Static Surge Thrust: 62 lbf - Maximum Static Heave Thrust: 36 lbf - Maximum Static Sway Thrust: 72 lbf To unify the different modules into a durable but light weight platform, a spaceframe type chassis was constructed from carbon fiber tubes and three aluminum sheet sections.
-This structure provides a number of key features: - Protection of the pressure vessels and external sensors from collision - Thruster mounts farther away from the center of mass for improved orientation control - Versatile mounting space for new auxiliary devices, additional vessels, sensors, etc. - A sturdy support structure for handling and seating the platform on land Nearly all of the hardware components were manufactured in-house by students on the SubjuGator team.
-A few highlights in the AUV's manufacturing are welding of all pressure vessels, CNC machining, CNC bending of the aluminum sheet sections, and FDM 3D-printing of the corner brackets.
-Other manufacturing techniques used in the project include laser and waterjet cutting.
-Figure 2 shows the two largest pressure vessels, and Figure 3 shows the framework with thrusters.
-A high level overview of the hardware for each module is presented in the following subsections.
+The current configuration of SubjuGator 8 has the following design parameters:

+- Dry Weight: 100 lbf (trimmed with foam to be 1% positively buoyant in water)

+- Dimensions: 15 in x 22 in x 22 in

+- Maximum Static Surge Thrust: 62 lbf

+- Maximum Static Heave Thrust: 36 lbf

+- Maximum Static Sway Thrust: 72 lbf

+To unify the different modules into a durable but light weight platform, a space-frame type chassis was constructed from carbon fiber tubes and three aluminum sheet sections.
+This structure provides a number of key features:

+- Protection of the pressure vessels and external sensors from collision - Thruster mounts farther away from the center of mass for improved orientation control - Versatile mounting space for new auxiliary devices, additional vessels, sensors, etc. - A sturdy support structure for handling and seating the platform on land

-Figure 2: Navigation vessel before anodization (left) and main vessel with front endcap (right)
+Fig 2.
+Navigation vessel before anodization (left) and main vessel with front endcap (right).